 My third memory was when they performed “Great Gig In the Sky“, the female singers stood in the opera boxes on the sides of the theater and spotlights reflected on their flowing white dresses.
 That section of the performance reverberates strongly in me even now, 39+ years later.

-I am thankful that I had the insight to buy tickets to this concert at the Nimbus Water Bed Shop in New Haven, they were a ticket outlet in those days.
+I am thankful that I had the insight to buy tickets to this concert at the Nimbus Water Bed Shop in New Haven, as they were a concert ticket outlet in those days.
 It was a historic event that my wife and I were able to witness live. 🙂

 Why Pink Floyd? week continues on Thursday with a look see at Pink Floyd’s follow up recording to Dark Side of the Moon.
 Wish You Were Here was released on September 12, 1975 (36 years ago).
 Richard Wright and David Gilmour have each declared Wish You Were Here their favorite Pink Floyd album.